HaxeCheckstyle/haxe-formatter/README.md

 ### Unittests

-To run all unittests simply use `haxe buildTest.hxml`
+To run all unittests simply use `haxe test.hxml`

 if you want to only run a single testcase you can either: